halibut/void-echo-universe-web/README.md

 for the album, which you can experience here: [EVERYTHING](https://everything.voidechomusic.com)

 Use chrome for the best experience.
 There are a lot of inconsistencies in the way browser sound APIs work, and since this was a hobby/personal project
-I only focused on Chrome.
+I only had time to focus on Chrome.
 It should theoretically work on other browsers, but YMMV.

 ## What is this for?